Dhakshayani-12/Secure-Feedback-Portal/README.md

 ## Features

-- User signup & login with email/password
+- User registration and login with email and password
-- Password hashing for security
+- Passwords are securely hashed before storing in Firebase Firestore
-- Authenticated feedback submission
+- Users can submit feedback through a secure form
-- Responsive UI with Bootstrap
+- Admin panel for managing feedback submissions (if applicable)
-- Feedback stored securely in Firestore
+- Responsive and user-friendly UI using Bootstrap

 ---